The World Has Millions of Colors. Why Do We Only Name a Few?

 This article was originally published on The Conversation.

-Ted Gibson, Professor of Cognitive Science, Massachusetts Institute of Technology
+Julia Leonard, Ph.D.
+Student in Brain and Cognitive Sciences, Massachusetts Institute of Technology

-Bevil R. Conway, Investigator at the National Eye Institute's Sensation, Cognition, Action Unit, National Institutes of Health

 Comment on this Storycomments powered by Disqus